mellinoe/veldrid-samples/assets/README.md

-The assets for the "offscreen" demo have been taken from Sascha Willems's "Vulkan" repository.
+The assets for the "offscreen" and "AnimatedMesh" demos have been taken from Sascha Willems's "Vulkan" repository.
 They are used under the MIT license, copied below.
 These files include:

 * models/chinesedragon.dae
+* Models/goblin.dae
 * models/plane2.dae
 * textures/darkmetal_bc3_unorm.ktx
+* textures/goblin_bc3_unorm.ktx

 The MIT License (MIT)